Growli

 Is chamomile toxic to cats and dogs?

-Chamomile is mildly toxic to pets.
+Chamomile is toxic to pets.
 ASPCA lists chamomile (Anthemis nobilis and related) as toxic to cats and dogs in quantity, with allergic dermatitis and GI upset reported.
 Tea-bag amounts are very low risk; garden bingeing is not.

 What USDA hardiness zone does chamomile grow in?